 It is anticipated that production facilities will be located on the well pad and oil to be sold at the wellhead and/or tank battery.
 An allocation meter will be installed on location.
-This well will be connected to an existing Southern Union gathering system located about 1 mile to the east. - See Exhibit C
+This well will be connected to an existing Southern Union gathering line located less than 1 mile to the east. - See Exhibit C